Attorney General - Prince Machaya

 - Practiced law as an advocate at Advocates’ Chambers in Harare where he was elected as chairman of the chambers between July 2004 and December 2007.

 - Appointed Deputy Attorney General in December 2007.

 - He was once chairman of the Credit Guarantee Company (Private) Limited, a firm jointly owned by RBZ and commercial banks in the country.

 - Represented Zimbabwe at the SADC Tribunal landmark farm case in 2008, when white farmers who were removed from their land took Zimbabwe to the regional court.
 Zimbabwe would go on to lose the case, but the court would later be disband.</ref> Zimbabwe would go on to lose the case

-- Part of legal team that represents Zimbabwe in $45m diamond seizure in Belgium.
+- Part of legal team that represents Zimbabwe in $45m diamond seizure in Belgium in 2014.
 Zimbabwe wins the case to have the diamonds returned.

 - Fidelis Munyoro and Daniel Nemukuyu, President appoints AG, Herald, Published: 20 Feb 2015, Retrieved: 20 Feb 2015